Rain Gauges – What They Are, How They Work, And The Different Types

 The measuring tube is housed in the overflow can, which catches all the water that overflows from the measuring tube.
 It can hold a maximum of 20 inches of liquid.

 The fourth component of the rain gauge is the graduated measuring stick with distinct white markings.
-A meteorologist measures rainfall by dipping it through the funnel opening to the bottom of the measuring tube and record the reading.
+A meteorologist measures rainfall by dipping it through the funnel opening to the bottom of the measuring tube and records the reading.

 Met Office 5 Inch Standard Rain Gauge (United Kingdom)

-The United Kingdom's Met Office uses the 5 inch Standard Rain Gauge.
+The United Kingdom’s Met Office uses the 5-inch Standard Rain Gauge.
 It also consists of three main components:

 The funnel catches the rain and is 5 inches in diameter.
-From there, the water flows directly into a plain large glass container.
+From there, the water flows directly into a large, plain glass container.

-Once a day, the glass container is removed, and its contents poured into the graduated measuring tube, which measures the amount of rainfall.
+Once a day, the glass container is removed, and its contents are poured into the graduated measuring tube, which measures the amount of rainfall.

 2. Tipping Bucket Rain Gauge